jkaba/NFL/README.md

 ## NFL Dash Data
 Repo containing data used in the NFL Dash

+## NFL Dash
+Dashboard for quick filtering of historical plays from the 09-16 seasons

 ## NFL Draft Model 2
 Using Random Forest Algorithm to predict the NFL Draft